AncientRoman/SublimeOpenFileOverSSH/README.md

 # SublimeOpenFileOverSSH v1.4.1
-A Sublime Text 4 plugin that allows a file to be opened on a remote machine over ssh and seamlessly edited and saved back to the remote machine
+A lightweight Sublime Text 4 plugin that allows a file to be opened on a remote machine over ssh and seamlessly edited and saved back to the remote machine

 ## Installation
-This plugin should work on MacOS, Linux, and Windows.
+This plugin works on MacOS, Linux, and Windows.

 ### Package Control
 Sublime's [Package Control](https://packagecontrol.io/installation) is the best and easiest way to install this plugin.